-Should you visit Malaysia or Philippines?Malaysia, being a more developed nation, is more expensive than the Philippines.
+Should you visit Malaysia or the Philippines?Malaysia, being a more developed nation, is more expensive than the Philippines.
 Both countries offer great beaches, jungle adventures, eco-tourism, world class scuba diving, and more.

 Malaysia offers a great deal to visitors from gorgeous beaches, crystal clear waters for snorkeling and scuba diving, exotic jungles, cooler highlands with agricultural landscapes, and delicious cuisine.